PataphysicalSociety/soupault.app/site/reference-manual.md

 Starting from 4.4.0, soupault supports caching the output of [page preprocessors](#page-preprocessors) and commands called by [preprocess_element](#preprocess-element-widget) widgets.

-Caching is disabled by default because many websites will not benefit from it at all.
-However, if you use external preprocessors extensively, it can make repeated builds a few times faster.
+If you use external preprocessors extensively, it can make repeated builds a few times faster.

-This is how to enable it:
+This is the implicit default configuration:

 ```toml
 [settings]